openmc-dev/openmc/docs/source/methods/physics.rst

 since the elastic scattering cross section varies slowly with velocity for light nuclei, and for heavy nuclei where large variations can occur due to resonance scattering, the moderating effect is rather small.
-Nonetheless, this assumption can cause incorrect answers in systems with U-238 where the low-lying resonances can cause a significant amount of up-scatter that would be ignored by this assumption.
+Nonetheless, this assumption may cause incorrect answers in systems with U-238 where the low-lying resonances can cause a significant amount of up-scatter that would be ignored by this assumption.
 Nevertheless, with this assumption, we write :math:`\sigma (v_r) =
 \sigma_s` which simplifies :eq:`target-pdf-1` to